huang15n/Android-Programming/0 Preface.md

 our confusion and simpleminded excitement may have caused us to restort to such techniques

+# Prequisites
+you need to be familiar with java, include classes and objects, interface, listeners, packages , inner classes, annoymous inner classes, and generic classes (please refer to 1 Java Review if you are a bit rusty with java and requiring a quick refresher!!!!!!) if these concepts does not ring a bell, you will be in the weeds start instead with an introducotry java, and return to this afterward we will provide some brief reimders about java specifics like interface and annoymous inner classe

 # code style
 there are two areas where our choices differ from what you might see whereelse in the comunity
 #### disregard this if you are not familiar with Java